-I have no super-interesting backstory with this one.
+Breakdown: I have no super-interesting backstory with this one.
 In fact, I’m pretty unfamiliar with this series.
-Though still I adore these older titles.
+Though, still, I adore these older titles.

 Our main character is a fairly poor girl named Makino Tsukushi who is currently enrolled in a prestigious high school, Eitoku Academy, with a lot of rich kids.
 She has two more years at the school before she graduates and only wants to make those final two years be peaceful and quiet.

-They start kicking around a garbage can and Tsukushi wonders why the boys are the way that they are, especially over something as minor as dust.
+They start kicking around a garbage can, and Tsukushi wonders why the boys are the way that they are, especially considering they’re getting so bent over something as minor as dust.
 One of the boys, Rui Hanazawa, picks up the garbage can and returns it to its proper position to the chagrin of his friends who want to leave the mess behind.
 Tsukushi gets flustered when Rui gives her a glance before leaving with his friends.

-Makiko meets with her in the bathroom stating that she sneaked out of class to find her desk that went missing from the classroom earlier.
-While she is visibly remorseful, she can’t bring herself to stick with her in public.
+Makiko meets with her in the bathroom.
+She sneaked out of class to find Tsukushi’s desk that went missing from the classroom earlier.
+While she is visibly remorseful, Makiko can’t bring herself to stick with her in public.
 Tsukushi understands and tells her that she should leave before she ends up getting in trouble.
 Before she rushes out the door, she hands Tsukushi a voice recorder in the shape of a frog that bears a recording of Makiko apologizing to Tsukushi.

 Despite gaining a newfound resolve and a better respect for herself, she is still the victim of harsh and even violent bullying.
 As she’s being assaulted (and nearly raped?) by a group of boys from the school, Rui appears again telling them to let her go, even though the boys are directly under Tsukasa’s orders.